gruntjs/grunt-contrib-qunit/docs/qunit-options.md

 The amount of time (in milliseconds) that grunt will wait for a QUnit `start()` call before failing the task with an error.

 ## inject
-Type: `String`
+Type: `String`|`Array`
-Default: (built-in)
+Default: `phantomjs/bridge.js`

-Path to an alternate QUnit-PhantomJS bridge file to be injected.
+One or multiple (array) JavaScript file names to inject into the html test page.
+Defaults to the path of the QUnit-PhantomJS bridge file.

+You may want to inject something different than the provided QUnit-PhantomJS bridge, or to inject more than just the provided bridge.
 See [the built-in bridge](https://github.com/gruntjs/grunt-contrib-qunit/blob/master/phantomjs/bridge.js) for more information.

 ## httpBase
 Type: `String`
-Default: `false`
+Default: `""`

 Create URLs for the `src` files, all `src` files are prefixed with that base.